Home / Patients and Visitors /

 Billing

-HUHS is dedicated to our patients to bill and collect copayments appropriately for services provided.
+HUHS is dedicated to our patients and to billing and collecting copayments appropriately for services provided.

 If you have any questions about your billing statement, please contact Patient Accounts at (617) 496-8700 or billing@huhs.harvard.edu from 8:30am-4:30pm (EST), Monday-Friday.